freezer333/ramapo/source/courses/cmps364/index.md

 *Note, the textbook is required for this course, and will be relavent to nearly each lecture.*

 ## Programming Environment
-This course will require you to write SQL and Java code.
-A simple text editor is all that is necessary, however installing a good programming editor is highly recommended.
-In addition, you will also need to install H2.
-H2 is a Java-based database implementation which is compatable with all major operating systems (Windows, Mac OS X, Linux) as long as Java has been installed on the system.
+This course will require you to write SQL and JavaScript code.
+You will need to install Node.js (JavaScript runtime) on your machine to do the programming work, however this will be explained in detail during class.
+A simple text editor is all that is necessary for your programming, however installing a good programming editor is highly recommended.
+In addition, you will also need to install SQLite.
+SQLite is a relational database compatable with all major operating systems (Windows, Mac OS X, Linux).
 It is highly recommended that you have access to your own computer to do your development on.

-When we begin programming with Java, you are encouraged to download [eclipse](http://www.eclipse.org/downloads/).
-Please make sure you download and install the newest version of the standard edition (or the another more specialized edition).
-We will go over the creation of programs in eclipse during class time.
+### SQLite
+You can download SQLite (for Windows, Mac, or Linux) [here](https://sqlite.org/).
+SQLite comes with a command line interface (CLI) which is described in much detail [here](https://sqlite.org/cli.html).
+You may use the CLI if you wish, but you might also find a graphical front-end a bit easier to work with.
+I recommend installing [DB Browser for SQLite](http://sqlitebrowser.org/) for this purpose.
+You may download the **portable** version (Windows) for use on campus lab machines.

 ## Course Objectives
 * Theoretical basis for relational database design